-Driven by this belief that our Jesuit academic institutions can be more effective when working together rather than independently, the network seeks to advance both undergraduate humanitarian education and the professional field of humanitarian action by:
+Driven by this belief that Jesuit academic institutions can be more effective when working together rather than independently, the Network seeks to advance both undergraduate humanitarian education and the professional field of humanitarian action by:

 - Bringing students into the professional field at an early stage in their education;